darkforest-eth/darkforest-v0.3/README.md

 ### Smart Contract Development Setup

-All of our smartcontract related code are located in the `/eth` directory.
+All of our smart contract related code is located in the `/eth` directory.

--   `/eth/contracts` contains the smartcontract code written in solidity
+-   `/eth/contracts` contains the smart contract code written in solidity
--   `/eth/test` contains the test for the smartcontract written in Javascript
+-   `/eth/test` contains the test for the smart contract written in Javascript

 #### Installing Dependenciees